Industry 4.0 is the digital transformation of manufacturing/production and related industries and value creation processes.

 Early 2016 the Industrial Internet Consortium and Plattform Industrie 4.0 announced their collaboration, with a focus on standardization, the architecture for the “new” manufacturing, the business goals and the role of the Internet of Things in it all.

-If you look at Industry 4.0 today you’ll notice that there is also an increasing attention for industries, other than manufacturing as already was the case in the Industrial Internet Consortium and that cyber-physical systems, which we’ll tackle next are seen beyond the scope of cyber-physical production systems but also as the enablers of, among others condition monitoring and remote possibilities, which in term don’t just enable and drive the smart factory but also smart logistics, smart cities, smart healthcare and beyond.
+If you look at Industry 4.0 today you’ll notice that there is also an increasing attention for industries, other than manufacturing as already was the case in the Industrial Internet Consortium and that cyber-physical systems, which we’ll tackle next are seen beyond the scope of cyber-physical production systems but also as the enablers of, among others condition monitoring and remote possibilities, which in term don’t just enable and drive the smart factory.

 All revolutions and associations aside, the question is how far we are in Industry 4.0.
 Are manufacturing companies fully ready?
 And what means readiness in this industrial context to begin with?

 Industry 4.0, which in more than one way as said is the digital transformation of manufacturing, today still is mainly focused on the first stages of transformation and ‘maturity’ from a benefit and potential perspective: enhancing productivity, automation and the optimization of operational processes, business processes and, the number one Internet of Things use case from an IoT spending perspective: manufacturing operations, followed by (predictive) maintenance and smart maintenance services.

 This is also what the Boston Consulting Group found in a December 2016 report: companies are implementing Industry 4.0 but in rather ad hoc and isolated ways.